German minister looks to relax EU sanctions on Russia

 Russia's initial proposal said UN peacekeepers should be deployed on "the de facto line of contact between territory under the control of the armed forces of Ukraine and territory of certain areas of the Donetsk and Luhansk regions of Ukraine".

-But Merkel said the blue helmets should go to a wider area, which is currently covered by international monitors from the OSCE, a Vienna-based security club.
+But Merkel said the UN blue helmets should go to a wider area, which is currently covered by international monitors from the OSCE, a Vienna-based security club.

 Gabriel's centre-left SPD party is friendlier toward Russia than Merkel's centre-right CDU/CSU party in Germany's ruling coalition.